Equity strategies

 • In the current environment, earnings visibility and balance sheet strength are likely to be increasingly rewarded.

-• Our portfolio remains positioned to benefit from secular growth trends such as AI and digital transformation, while maintaining the flexibility and discipline needed to navigate an uncertain macro backdrop.
+• The portfolio remains positioned to benefit from long term secular growth trends such as AI and digital transformation, while retaining the flexibility and discipline required to navigate an uncertain macroeconomic backdrop.

 Performance Overview